youngbryanyu/SimpliStash/README.md

 # SimpliStash
 A simple in-memory key-value database supporting features like TTL, LRU eviction, snapshots to disk, single-leader replication, and a CLI.
-For details and usage notes see the [wiki](https://github.com/youngbryanyu/SimpliStash/wiki).
+For details and documentation see the [wiki](https://github.com/youngbryanyu/SimpliStash/wiki).

 ## Installation
 Run the following to clone the repository and run the setup script.